raffylopez/design-patterns-in-swift/readme.md

-# Git Academy
-A place to find the zen of git.

-And have fun in the process.
+# Design Patterns in Swift
+A continually-growing compedium of design pattern implementations in trusty 'ol Swift